nipy/nipype/doc/users/config_file.rst

 *remove_unnecessary_outputs*
 	This will remove any interface outputs not needed by the workflow.
 If the required outputs from a node changes, rerunning the workflow will rerun the node.
-Outputs of leaf nodes (nodes which outputs are not connected to any other nodes) will never be deleted independent of this parameter. (possible
+Outputs of leaf nodes (nodes whose outputs are not connected to any other nodes) will never be deleted independent of this parameter. (possible
 	values: ``true`` and ``false``; default value: ``true``)